-Psychological therapy will help you make relationship decisions and resolve ongoing conflicts by uncovering unhelpful beliefs, expectations, patterns of communication and behaviour within the relationship.
+Specialist relationship counselling will help you make relationship decisions and resolve ongoing conflicts by uncovering unhelpful beliefs, expectations, patterns of communication and behaviour within the relationship.

 If you have recently experienced a break-up, psychological therapy will help you recover from your distress, and process your relationship and break-up experience in a way that will enhance your self-esteem and positively impact future relationships.